FAA Level 1 Award in Awareness of Safeguarding

 A regulated qualification has set learning outcomes and assessment criteria.
-The qualification is assessed through a written assessment to achieve the qualification. papers and the practical demonstration of the first aid action plan for mental health.
+The qualification is assessed through a written assessment to achieve the qualification.
 There is no grading of the assessment; learners pass or are referred.

 A Level 1 Award in Awareness of Safeguarding will be issued to the learner, subject to successful assessment.
 The qualification does not have an expiry date, but refresher training and keeping up to date with changes to policies, procedures and new legislation through ongoing CPD is vital.